Jacobi elliptic functions: Periodicity, poles, and residues

-The Jacobi amplitude and the Jacobi epsilon function are quasi-periodic:
+For the Jacobi amplitude and the Jacobi epsilon function:

 where $E(m)$ is the complete elliptic integral of the second kind with parameter $m$.

 The double periodicity of the Jacobi elliptic functions may be expressed as:

 where α and β are any pair of integers.
-K(·) is the complete elliptic integral of the first kind, also known as the quarter period.
+K(⋅) is the complete elliptic integral of the first kind, also known as the quarter period.
 The power of negative unity (γ) is given in the following table: